Diamondbacks vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has five doubles, seven home runs, 21 walks and 19 RBI (32 total hits).
-He's also swiped four bases.
+- Andrew McCutchen has collected 35 hits with five doubles, seven home runs and 22 walks.
+He has driven in 19 runs with four stolen bases.

-- McCutchen enters this matchup looking to extend his three-game hit streak.
-In his last five games he is hitting .350 with a home run, two walks and three RBI.
+- McCutchen has picked up at least one hit in four games in a row.
+During his last five outings he is batting .333 with two walks and an RBI.

 McCutchen Recent Games